Does the BBG workout actually work?

 I was super strict about taking the photos so I could see results.
 I highly recommend doing photos because the scale doesn’t always tell the truth! 🙂 I had lost most of my muscle so when I was adding it back but losing fat the scale didn’t bulge that much since muscle weighs more than fat.
 Take pics!

 So…here are my before and after’s.
 I cut off my head in these photos because let’s be real, nobody needs to see my RBF that is shot first thing in the morning with crazy bedhead. 😉

 What about food?

 I didn’t monitor my food a ton when I started but about halfway through I got more serious about not devouring ALL the sweets and carbs and it definitely made a difference too.
 I think there is a meal plan that you can buy but I just tried to switch my lunches to things like avocado toast and egg, scrambled egg scramble with veggies, soup, or sometimes a protein shake.
-Dinner is pretty much always chicken (made in our sous vide – similar to grilled, I guess) and veggies (we did a ton of brussels sprouts, carrots, beans, asparagus, spinach).
+Dinner is pretty much always chicken (made in our sous vide – similar to grilled, I guess) and veggies (we did a ton of brussel sprouts, carrots, beans, asparagus, spinach).